 Instead, begin by launching a viable version, testing the customer’s reaction, and improving it if it’s working or changing it if it isn’t.

-The feedback loop you’ll find yourself into when you try the lean approach will look something like this;
+The feedback loop you’ll find yourself in when you try the lean approach will look something like this;

 The lean approach loop: Testing a limited product, measuring the feedback, learning from mistakes, inspiring new ideas, and building an updated version.